 Let me show you the steel mills no longer alive with the fire that once breathed into men’s souls.

 Let me take you to assembly lines of Henry Ford.

-Let me show you the men who laid the steel rails hewn through the valleys and mountains to create the land that was America.
+Let me show you the men who laid the steel rails hewn through the valleys and mountains to create the land that is America.